Pediatric Ear Infections (Otitis Media)

-- Acute otitis media (AOM) is the most common type of ear infection and is also known as an "earache."
+- Acute otitis media (AOM) - the most common type of ear infection and is also known as an "earache."
 AOM affects the middle ear, causing pain.
 It is sometimes accompanied by a fever.

-- Chronic otitis media with effusion (COME) occurs when fluid remains trapped in the middle ear over time.
+- Chronic otitis media with effusion (COME) - this occurs when fluid remains trapped in the middle ear over time.
 If this happens, your child may not be able to ward off new infections.
 It can also affect hearing.
 COME is commonly known as “swimmer’s ear.”

 An ear infection, or otitis media, is the number 1 reason parents bring their child to a doctor.
 Although most ear infections eventually go away on their own, it is sometimes necessary to see a health care provider.